Soil-based mix

 Care notes

 Used in wicking-bed systems and traditional in-ground or raised-bed gardens.
-The site lists soil-bed as a system option because many readers grow some crops in soil alongside their hydroponics/aquaponics setup; the garden planner skips chemistry rules in soil-bed mode.
+The site lists soil-bed as a system option because many readers grow some crops in soil alongside their hydroponics/aquaponics setup, and the garden planner skips chemistry rules in soil-bed mode.
+Most modern potting mixes are largely soilless, built on peat, coir or bark with perlite or vermiculite for aeration.

 Crops that work in soil-based mix